JamesGreenaway/craftcms/README.md

 ### Using a local cache for composer.

-Installing Craft for each new project can take a while to download.
-To reduce this time you can add a volume to our `craft` service that will store composer's cache locally on the host machine.
-Here we are linking it to composers pre-existing cache which is found on our `$HOME` path:
+To help reduce the time it takes to install a new Craft project you can add a volume to our `craft` service that will store Composer's cache locally on the host machine.
+Here we are linking it to `~/.composer`:

 `- $HOME/.composer:/home/craft/.composer`

-*Important*: Please ensure that the file you choose to host Composer's cache has read/write/execute access for all by running `chmod 777 .composer`.
+*Important*: Please ensure that the file you choose to host Composer's cache has read/write/execute access for all users by running `chmod 777 .composer`.

 ---